audidatacamp370/p2_disaster_response_pipeline/README.md

 The main focus of this Project is to built a model for an API that classifies disaster messages.

 This project could be very helpful in the case of an Emergency.
-It categorizes incoming messages in real time and can contact the respnosible agencies.
+It categorizes incoming messages in real time and can contact the responsible agencies.

 This project includes a web app where messages can be entered and the output will be its classification.